 My day of reckoning and relief:

 It came to the point in my life when I was in my early thirties that I had to find out who I really was.
 This meant reading which was difficult for me but once I read one book it did not take to long before I was hooked on books and reading.
 This helped me find out who I was.
 Children with autism must learn to read no matter how hard it may be!
-It will open their autism mind to never ending source to captivate them through out their life.
+It will open their autistic mind to never ending sources to captivate them through out their life.